sergiventosa/FastPCC/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)

-Software to compute interstation correlations, including fast implementations of the phase cross-correlation with and without using the GPU ([Ventosa et al., SRL 2019](https://doi.org/10.1785/0220190022))
+Software to compute interstation correlations, including fast implementations of geometrically-normalized (CCGN), 1-bit correlation (1-bit CCGN), and phase cross-correlations (PCC) with and without using the GPU ([Ventosa et al., SRL 2019](https://doi.org/10.1785/0220190022)).

+The software packages of Fast phase cross-correlation and [ts-PWS](https://github.com/sergiventosa/ts-PWS) stacking are basic building blocks in the design of efficient signal extraction methods from interstation correlations.

 Main features
 -------------
 Computes 3 types of correlations:

  * The Standard (geometrically) normalized cross-correlations (GNCC).
  * The 1-bit amplitude normalization followed by the GNCC (1-bit GNCC).
  * The phase cross-correlation (PCC).

 The computations of PCC are accerated in several ways:

  * PCC is parallelized in the CPU using OpenMP 3.1 and in the GPU using CUDA (two independent codes).
  * The computational cost of PCC with power of 2 is reduced to about twice the one of 1-bit GNCC.